tenorix/mma-tutorials/index.md

 3. Run MMA
 4. Your MIDI file is ready to play

-# MMA: Different, but beautiful.
+# MMA: Making music the open source way
-Other apps like Jammer or Band-in-a-box will try to sell you yet another style.
-With MMA there is no lock-in, all predefined grooves are completely open and can be tweaked according to your needs.
-Even the generator code!
-No awkward graphical user interface, but plain text.
+* MMA is completely open, there is no proprietary stuff.
+All predefined grooves can be tweaked according to your needs.
+Even the MIDI generator written in Python.
+If you don't like a groove, change it or build your own.
+* No awkward graphical user interface, but structured text.
 MMA allows to express backing tracks as text in MMA syntax.
 So if you know some coding like VBA or Python, this is definitely for you.